 The planning application is usually advertised for a minimum of 14 days.
 The date on the public notice tells you when the advertising period finishes.
 Council Officers cannot make a decision on the application until completion of the Notice period.

-No, to be a valid objection, it must contain your name and address.
-Council also needs your name and address to keep you informed on the progress of the application and to advise you of Council's decision.
+Council needs your name and address to keep you informed on the progress of the application and to advise you of Council's decision.
 In some circumstances, objectors are invited to attend a consultation meeting and we need to be able to contact you.

 Once Council has received a planning application it must process that application in accordance with the Planning and Environment Act 1987.
 Council is obliged to consider the application having regard to the Planning Scheme.

 Council cannot reject an application simply because of the number of objections.
-It must base its decision on policy and planning considerations, which may be informed by the response of others to an application, whether favourable or not.
+It must base its decision on policy and planning considerations.

 At the end of the advertising period, Council will consider whether a consultation meeting should be held before the application is considered further.